Published by MBA Skool Team, Last Updated: August 15, 2018

 Wage rate i.e. the amount a person gets per hour of work, is influenced by the existing supply and demand conditions existing in the market, tradition and also on the rules & policies existing in a particular country/area.
 Also, seniority and social structure play a crucial role in deciding the wage rate.

-Differential wage rate exists based on sex and race.
+Differential wage rate exists based on gender and race.
 For eg. for the same amount of work women get 80 % of the median wage of their male counterparts according to a survey conducted by US Labor department.

 Minimum Wage: Made up of two components i.e basic wage and allowances (shift work/ irregular work).
 Components of minimum wage include,